nhatuan84/Arduino-KalmanFilter/README.md

 Based on https://github.com/simondlevy/TinyEKF

 This is a matrix version of Kalman Filter for Arduino.

-This can be applied for Arduino, ESP8266/ESP32/MCUs
+This can be applied for Arduino, ESP8266/ESP32/MCUs.

+There are 3 files that you need to include in your project (ESP8266/ESP32/MCUs):

+- ArduiKalman.cpp
+- ArduiKalman.h
+- mat.h

 ![alt text](https://github.com/nhatuan84/Arduino-KalmanFilter/blob/main/Kalman-filter-equations-and-instruction.png)